ACM40960/project-16310126/README.md

 #### General User

 If you cannot access Wolfram Mathematica through your University or Institution, you can buy a licence via their [website](https://www.wolfram.com/mathematica/pricing/).
 On this page choose your subscription plan, with a guide here on how to download and install Mathematica for Home and Office.
-The general user can download Mathematica through the same website.
 However, there is a fee attached to general licenses according to which package the user chooses.

 [(Back to top)](#an-investigation-into-global-climate-variables-and-the-determinants-of-global-warming)